Mehregan: In ancient times

-Mehrgān was celebrated in an extravagant style at Persepolis.
+Mehregān was celebrated in an extravagant style at Persepolis.
 Not only was it the time for harvest, but it was also the time when the taxes were collected.
 Visitors from different parts of the Persian Empire brought gifts for the king all contributing to a lively festival.

-Mehrgān is celebrated with the same magnificence and pageantry as Nowruz.
+Mehregān is celebrated with the same magnificence and pageantry as Nowruz.
 In ancient times, it was customary for people to send or give their king, and each other, gifts.
 Rich people usually gave gold and silver coins, heroes and warriors gave horses while others gave gifts according to their financial power and ability, even as simple as an apple.
 Those fortunate enough would help the poor with gifts.

 Gifts to the royal court of over ten thousand gold coins were registered.
 If the gift-giver needed money at a later time, the court would then return twice the gift amount.
 Kings gave two audiences a year: one audience at Nowruz and other at Mehregān.
 During the Mehregān celebrations, the king wore a fur robe and gave away all his summer clothes.

 In the present-day

 On October 2, 2022, which coincided with Mehregan, there were series of ceremonies conducted across Iran.
-These ceremonies were involved in the provinces of Tehran, Yazd, Kordestan, West Azerbaijan, Zanjan, Sistan and Baluchestan, Isfahan, Bushehr, North Khorasan, and Golestan.
+These ceremonies were involved in the provinces of Tehran, Yazd, Kurdistan, West Azerbaijan, Zanjan, Sistan and Baluchestan, Isfahan, Bushehr, North Khorasan, and Golestan.

 Basis for the date

-As noted above, Mehrgān is a name-day feast.
+As noted above, Mehregān is a name-day feast.
 These name-day feasts are festivals celebrated on the day of the year when the day-name and month-name dedicated to a particular angel or virtue intersect.
 Ancient Persia had 30-days months, which means that each day in a month had a different name, with 12 of the days also being names of the 12 months.
 The day whose name corresponded to the name of the month was celebrated.